cerebrate-project/cerebrate/README.md

 # cerebrate

-The Cerebrate Sync Platform core software
+The Cerebrate Sync Platform core software.
 Cerebrate is an open-source platform meant to act as a trusted contact information provider and interconnection orchestrator for other security tools.

-It is currently being built under the Melicertes v2 project and is heavily work in progress.
+It is currently being built under the MeliCERTes v2 project and is heavily work in progress.

+# Current features

-Currently it maintains a repository of organisations and individuals along with signing keys and their affiliations.
+- Repository of organisations and individuals

-The platform is built on CakePHP 4 along with Bootstrap 4 and shares parts of the code-base with MISP.

-#### Screnshots
+- Maintain signing and encryption keys
+- Maintain affiliations between organisations and individuals

+## Screenshots

 List of individuals along with their affiliations